Cat-Lady/swizzle-player/README.md

 ![James the Bot](https://github.com/EndlessSkyCommunity/EndlessSky-Discord-Bot) from "endless Sky" discord forum; For easy way to check swizzle numbers, the bazzilion times I needed to do it in the past.

-Iggy Pop for singing "She want's to be your James Bot" (and don't even try to convince me it was something else).
+Iggy Pop for singing "She want's to be your James Bot" (and don't even try to convince me that he meant something else).